smartnsoft/StarsKit/README.md

 - [X] Lifecycle display events ([will/did]appear/disappear)
 - [ ] Additional condition checking on the default check
 - [ ] Carthage integration
+- [ ] Configurable key for parsing
+- [ ] Firebase extension to bind Remote Config to StarsKit data

 ## Configurable metrics for display